 Are your students responding to reading with digital tools?
-Last year I published two posts that featured some favorite apps and websites that give students a way to respond to reading.
+Last year I published two posts that featured some favorite apps and websites.
+On this particular list I focused on digital tools that give students a way to respond to reading.
 The first post 9 Reading Response Apps and Websites highlighted a handful of favorite tools for reading responses.
 The second post 5 Tips for Using Book Creator for Reading Responses showed how you could use one of my favorite creation tools to in the reading classroom.

 I wanted to share some of my favorite books to energize your reading instruction.
 You can use these texts with the digital tools featured in the posts mentioned above.
 Of course, you want to make sure that these texts and the tasks you develop align to your instructional goals (aka Tasks Before Apps).
 Here are few books that can be used to inspire digital reading responses!